Does Brain Injury Affect Intelligence? Discover Why IQ Drops, Then Gets Better

 These memory problems don’t tend to affect a person’s long-term memory.
 Instead, they usually impair short-term and working memory.

 Working memory is what the brain uses to hold on to information it just received.
-That’s how you can recognize what the person talking to you just said, for example.
+For example, that’s how you can recognize what the person talking to you just said.

 When working memory is impaired, it becomes almost impossible to absorb what you hear or read the first time.
 You may need to read a paragraph several times before you understand it.
 This can make learning a new subject especially difficult.